St Justin's Wheelers Hill Parish

 A Brief History of our Parish Priest Fr Andzrej Madry CR

-In 1990, after finishing secondary school, I decided to join the Congregation of the Resurrection.
-After a year of novitiate, on 15 September 1991 I made my first religious vows and then I started studying philosophy in Krakow.
-In 1993 my superiors sent me to Rome for further studies in theology at the Gregorian University.
-After graduation, in April 1996 in Rome I received the diaconate ordination.
+In 1990, after finishing secondary school, I decided to join the Congregation of the Resurrectionist Fathers, Polish Province.
+After a year of novitiate, I made my first vows on 15 September 1991, and then began my Philosophy Studies in Krakow.
+In 1993 my superiors sent me to Rome for further Theology Studies at the Gregorian University.
+On 8 December 1995 I made my perpetual vows in the Congregation of the Resurrection.
+After completing my theological studies, I was ordained deacon in Rome on 13 April 1996.

 On 5th April 1997 in Bytom (Poland) together with two confreres I was ordained a priest.